A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 The helicopter runs once a day, three times a week on Sunday, Wednesday, and Friday, with a max capacity of 12 people.
 It is also very much subject to wind and weather conditions, so you’ll need to keep an eye on departures.

-For flight schedule and status details, check this site.
+For flight schedules and status details, check this site.
 To book your helicopter tickets, head here.

 THE DETAILS